Educational Content Makes Consumers 131% More Likely to Buy

 You know that your customer’s content journey has a beginning, middle, and end.
 But do you know just how powerful that beginning is?

 Our new content marketing research shows that providing early-stage, educational content has a profound impact on purchase decisions and brand trust.
-Take a look at the complete findings in our full report:

 Here’s what we discovered:

 Early Stage Content Has a Major Impact on Likelihood to Purchase

 According to the new research, consumers are 131% more likely to buy from a brand immediately after they consume early-stage, educational content.
 (Share to Twitter) (opens in a new tab)

 We determined this by testing 3 different articles using mock brands with both a control and a test group.
 We surveyed them immediately after they read the content, and then again a week later to understand the impact of time.

 The educational articles they read:

 - How to Make Almond Milk (written by KitchenTech Blenders)

 - Throwing a Party This Summer?
 Here are 25 Backyard Party Ideas (written by PowerSoundz)